HairWork: Relics of Remembrance - Explore the 2nd largest human hairwork collection on display in the country!

-Discover the various ways people used loved ones’ hair to create unique, lasting mementos and family portraits as a way to express love and cherish memories in a time before photography was widely accessible.
+Discover what Victorians did for love and the various ways they used loved ones’ hair to create unique, lasting mementos and family portraits as a way to express love and cherish memories in a time before photography was widely accessible.

 Hairwork is the practice of braiding, laying wrapping, or weaving human hair to create intricate jewelry, wreaths, realistic landscapes, words, or bouquets.
 Hairwork rose in popularity in the Victorian Era, 1837- 1901, due to an increased interest in the sentimental arts, mortality, and unconventional materials.
 The resulting artifacts often do not look like hair to the unsuspecting eye.